 The Diana L. Bennett Fellows Program at UNLV's Beverly Rogers, Carol C. Harter Black Mountain Institute (BMI) offers three nine-month fellowships for the academic year 2016-17.
 The Bennett Fellows Program comprises two types of fellowships: Bennett Fellows (occasionally named in honor of individual donors) spend all nine months at BMI in Las Vegas; Kluge Fellows divide their time between BMI and the Library of Congress in Washington, D.C.
 One fellowship position per year, of either type, is reserved for an international writer.

 BMI awards fellowships to outstanding writers in any genre who have published at least one critically acclaimed book available in English before the time of application.
 Applicants must have an ongoing project that would benefit from a period of sustained immersion, and some preference is given to candidates whose work ranges away from the American experience and into international terrain.
 Visit our website to see a listing of past fellows.

-Fellows receive a $50,000 stipend, a computer-equipped office, and access to UNLV's Lied Library.
-They remain in residence at BMI for the duration of the fellowship term (late August to mid-May) and work daily at the BMI offices.
-Fellows are required to give a talk on their work in progress at a public forum, and to take part in BMI programs.
-Additionally, fellows must make themselves available, on occasion, as visitors to UNLV graduate classes in fields related to their own work.
-They are also invited to attend monthly brown bag lunches among BMI's faculty fellows and UNLV's creative writing professors and graduate students.
+Fellows receive a $60,000 stipend, a computer-equipped office, and access to UNLV's Lied Library.
+Bennett Fellows (Kluge Fellows, see below) remain in residence at BMI for the duration of the fellowship term (late-August to mid-May) and work daily at the institute.
+Fellows are expected to attend BMI activities and must make themselves available, on occasion, as visitors to UNLV graduate classes in fields related to their work.

 If you have questions about the Diana L. Bennett Fellows Program, please email firstname.lastname@example.org.